 - Tropical Trail Mix Cookies: Use dried pineapple, coconut, and macadamia nuts for a tropical twist on the classic trail mix cookie.

 This cute kid was crawling at 5 months, walking by 10 months and could go across a set of monkey bars at 2 years old.
 But… he really struggled with fine motor skills like writing.
 So when we copied some letters to form words, I was SO thrilled!
 He was so proud of himself too, ha!

 Here are some more peanut butter cookie recipes you try:

 - CHOCOLATE PEANUT BUTTER COOKIE CUPS

 - RICE KRISPIE CHOCOLATE CHIP PEANUT BUTTER COOKIES

 - HONEY ROASTED PEANUT BUTTER COOKIES

 - SNICKERS PEANUT BUTTER COOKIES

 - CHEWY PEANUT BUTTER COOKIES

-You’re going to love this trail mix peanut butter cookies recipe.
-Made with your favorite blend of trail mix, a ripe banana, and chewy oats these cookies are unlike any other and always perfect for on-the-go snacking.
+Trail Mix Peanut Butter Cookies are made with your favorite blend of trail mix, a ripe banana, and chewy oats.
+These chewy peanut butter cookies are unlike any other and always perfect for on-the-go snacking.